steamfire/controller-Interactive-Fiction/README.md

-# controller Interactive Fiction

-# Interactive Fiction Controller Interface
+# Interactive Fiction/Text Adventure Game Controller

-## Description

-This project provides a Python-based interface for controlling interactive fiction games using a game controller.
-It leverages the `pygame` library to handle joystick input and the `pyautogui` library to simulate keyboard inputs, allowing players to interact with text-based games seamlessly.
+This project simulates typing commands when pressing buttons on your game controller, for navigating Interactive Fiction games.
+It is configured to enter the most common Infocom game commands.
+It uses Python 3, the `pygame` library to read controller input and the `pyautogui` library to simulate keyboard inputs.

 ## Features

-- **Controller Support**: Connects to various game controllers and maps buttons to common interactive fiction commands.
+- **Controller Support**: Only tested with SONY DUALSENSE controller on macOS 14.
+Should work with others, but will probably require remap in code.
-- **Customizable Controls**: Supports D-Pad navigation, button mappings for actions like LOOK, WAIT, HELP, and more.
+- **Customizable Controls**: Supports D-Pad navigation, button mappings for actions like LOOK, WAIT, HELP, and more.  (customizable in code)
-- **Touchpad Integration**: Maps the touchpad click to the spacebar for quick interactions.
-- **Real-time Input Handling**: Processes joystick inputs in real-time, allowing for smooth gameplay.

 ## Controls Mapping